 - Brush the warmed jam over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then top with the streusel.

-- Pop in the oven and you’ll have these scrumptious berry bars that were a breeze to throw together.
+- Pop them back in the oven and you’ll have these scrumptious berry bars that were a breeze to throw together.

-- If you have extra blueberries, this Blueberry Banana Bread from Two Peas & Their Pod looks scrumptious!
+- If you have extra blueberries, this Blueberry Poppy Seed Bread.

 - ¾ cup flour